alexfdezsauco/YourShipping.Monitor/README.md

             "Password": "%PASSWORD%"
         }

+- For docker run use this environment variables

+	-e "Credentials:Username=%USERNAME%" -e "Credentials:Password=PASSWORD"

-### Mount products in the shopping cart bypassing also the 2nd captcha
+### Mount products in the shopping cart bypassing the 2nd captcha

-> **ALERT**: The captcha database could require updates on the time, so if you notice new captchas challengs just solve it and create a PR on the database repository.
+> **ALERT**: The captcha database might require updates over time, so if you notice a new captcha challenge, just solve it and create a PR in the database repository.

 - For docker run